USEPA/LakeCat/README.md

 On_Net_Cvg_Diffs -- come from the script chkNLWwLakeCat.py comparing the lake area geometry with the geometry of what we use as an on-network catchment basin.
 This outputs the catchment COMID and associated catchment COMID with the percentage of lake that is uncovered by the basins geometry.

 off-network problem lakes -- findProblemLakes.py prints out table where an off-network lake basin's area is larger than the catchment in which the lake is found.
-This table was used to remove 758 lakes from the IsolatedLakes.shp file
+This table was used to remove 758 lakes from the IsolatedLakes.shp file.